-A cat can stop going to the toilet for a variety of reasons, so learning how to make an elderly cat poop when constipated is crucial.
-Many senior cats have a weakened immune system and can become dehydrated as a result.
+A senior feline can stop going to the toilet for various reasons, so learning how to make an elderly cat poop when constipated is important.
+Many senior cats have a weak or compromised immune system and can become dehydrated as a result.
 Dehydration makes it far more difficult to pass a stool.
 Constipation is very serious as it can be a life-threatening health problem for older cats.

-In this guide, you’ll learn why cats become constipated and the signs to look for that can indicate that constipation is an issue.
-Of course, you’ll also find out how long a cat can go without pooping, how to safely treat constipation in cats, and when you should seek expert advice from a vet.
+In this guide, we’ll look closely at why older cats become constipated, and the signs to look out for that indicate that constipation is an issue.
+You’ll also discover how long a cat can go without pooping, how to treat constipation in cats, and when you should turn to a vet for a treatment plan.

-- 1 Signs and Symptoms of Feline Constipation
+- 1 What Are the Symptoms of Feline Constipation?

-- 1.2 Treatment for Mild Cases of Constipation
+- 3 Treatment for Mild Constipation in Cats

-With elderly cats, it can be more difficult to determine whether or not they’re feeling well since many cats tend to sleep the day away and aren’t nearly as active as they used to be when they were younger.
+With elderly cats, it can be more difficult to determine whether they’re feeling well since so many sleep the day away and aren’t nearly as active as they used to be when they were younger.

-One of the main indicators that your cat is struggling with constipation is when they’re trying to do their business in the litter box.
+One of the easiest ways to tell that your cat has constipation is when they’re trying to go to the toilet in the litter box.
 Often, a cat that’s constipated will strain when trying to defecate.

 - Signs of pain when defecating